kylezhang3217/Rhoba-Financial-Services/README.md

 # Rhoba-Financial-Services

-During my internship period, I helped streamline Rhoba's financial analysis process.
+In this internship, I helped streamline Rhoba's financial analysis process by writing an R script that automates P&L statement creation.

-Enclosed is my original source code and screenshots of the program in action.
+More specifically, the script gathers the requested time period's financial data from the main database, generates a P&L statement, and computes KPIs that Rhoba is most familiar with.

-The program gathers the requested time period's financial data from the main database, computes KPIs, and generates a P&L statement.
+"getRH